Main-April/BAD-UI/README.md

 ## Description

-This project was created for the **BafduiBattles / Bad UI Challenge**.
+This project was created for the **r/BaduiBattles / Bad UI Challenge**.
 It’s a deliberately terrible, chaotic, and “Alzheimer-inspired” date picker.

 The longer you interact with it, the more the date **degrades progressively**, mimicking memory loss.